maverickjoy/stockify/README.md

 [![NPM][npm-image]][npm-url] [![MIT][mit-image]][mit-url]

-Stockify is a module for obtaining currency exchange rates for physical and digital/crypto currency.
+Stockify is a module for obtaining real time currency exchange rate for any pair of physical currency(e.g. INR) or digital/crypto currency(e.g. bitcoin).

 ## Installation